sathwik-hpe/hol-poc-please-delete/clouddevprep/05_AWS_NETWORKING.md

 # AWS Networking Deep Dive 🌐

-## Critical for Fidelity Cloud Network Team
+## Critical for Cloud Network Team

-This is **YOUR CORE RESPONSIBILITY** at Fidelity.
+This is **YOUR CORE RESPONSIBILITY** at Target Company.
 Master these concepts!

 ---